maoaixiao1314/treasureapp/CONTRIBUTING.md

 ### Updating Documentation

-If you open a PR on Ethermint, it is mandatory to update the relevant documentation in `/docs`.
+If you open a PR on Treasurenet, it is mandatory to update the relevant documentation in `/docs`.

 - If your change relates to the core SDK (baseapp, store, ...), be sure to update the content in `docs/basics/`, `docs/core/` and/or `docs/building-modules/` folders.
 - If your changes relate to the core of the CLI (not specifically to module's CLI/Rest), then modify the content in the `docs/run-node/` folder.
 - If your changes relate to a module, then be sure to update the module's spec in `x/moduleName/docs/spec/`.

 When writing documentation, follow the [Documentation Writing Guidelines](./docs/DOC_WRITING_GUIDELINES.md).

-## Forking

-Go requires code to live under absolute paths, and this requirement complicates forking.
-While my fork lives at `https://github.com/rigeyrigerige/ethermint`, the code should never exist at `$GOPATH/src/github.com/rigeyrigerige/ethermint`.
-Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/tharsis/ethermint`, and do all the work there.

-For instance, to create a fork and work on a branch of it, I would:

-- Create the fork on GitHub, using the fork button.
-- Go to the original repo checked out locally (i.e. `$GOPATH/src/github.com/tharsis/ethermint`)
-- `git remote rename origin upstream`
-- `git remote add origin git@github.com:rigeyrigerige/ethermint.git`

-Now `origin` refers to my fork and `upstream` refers to the Ethermint version.
-So I can `git push -u origin main` to update my fork, and make pull requests to Ethermint from there.
-Of course, replace `rigeyrigerige` with your git handle.

-To pull in updates from the origin repo, run

-- `git fetch upstream`
-- `git rebase upstream/main` (or whatever branch you want)

-Please don't make Pull Requests from `main`.

 ## Dependencies